lsst/rsp_lsst_io/docs/guides/times-square/github-repos/installation-howto.rst

      - `Times Square (data-dev.lsst.cloud) <https://github.com/apps/times-square-data-dev-lsst-cloud>`__

 From the GitHub App's page, click the :guilabel:`Install` button and select the repositories you want to enable for Times Square.
-For more information installing and uninstalling GitHub Apps, see `the GitHub documentation <https://docs.github.com/en/apps/using-github-apps/installing-a-github-app-from-github-marketplace-for-your-organizations>`__.
+For more information installing and uninstalling GitHub Apps, see `GitHub's documentation <https://docs.github.com/en/apps/using-github-apps/installing-a-github-app-from-github-marketplace-for-your-organizations>`__.

 While you can install Times Square's GitHub App on a whole organization, it's best to install it on a per-repository basis.

-Also be aware that the repository's needs to be on an "accept list" in Times Square's configuration.
+Also be aware that the repository's organization needs to be in an allowlist in Times Square's configuration.
 See the ``config.githubOrgs`` configuration in Times Square's `Phalanx documentation <https://phalanx.lsst.io/applications/times-square/values.html>`__.
 Send a message to ``dm-square`` on Slack to request additional organizations.